hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 ### Using markdown nodes

-This source plugin provides the option to build markdown nodes for all `RichText` fields in your GraphCMS schema, which in turn can be used with [MDX](https://mdxjs.com).
+This source plugin provides the option to build markdown nodes for all `RichText` fields in your Hygraph schema, which in turn can be used with [MDX](https://mdxjs.com).

 To enable this, add `buildMarkdownNodes: true` to your plugin configuration.